RomanKue/docs-example/docs/dev-ops-handbook/incident-recovery.md

     ⚠️It's important to add the `unity.bmwgroup.net/restore-database-backup` label with the proper value (`<app-name>-pfs-<database-server-name>`), this will prevent the operator to execute any update on the database during the restore process.

+    ⚠️Also please note that when trying to restore a large database, it might be necessary to increase the resources (of both the initContainer and the main container).

 5. After the job is done verify the logs in grafana.
 It is possible that there are some errors related to database objects managed by azure and/or the default `postgres` database, because the postgres admin user is not a superuser, to whom azure does not give access.
 If there isn't any error related to the database(s) managed by the application and the restore was successful